 For any queries about Data Protection, please contact us on email@example.com.

-If you would like to lodge a complaint with a supervisory authority please contact the Directors Sue Thamia or Jon Freeman.
-They can be contacted Business address, Synergy Healthcare Research, Dickens Court, 13 Britton Street, London, EC1M 5SX
+If you would like to lodge a complaint with a supervisory authority please contact Directors Sue Thamia, Jon Freeman, Charlotte Sugden Heron or Lucy Howells.
+They can be contacted Business address, Synergy Healthcare Research, 8 Baltic Street East, London, EC1Y 0UP

 Changes to our policy